Welcome to the Jensen Lab

 The Jensen lab's approach starts by taking T-cells – specialized white blood cells that are very good at wiping out infections – from a patient's own blood.
 Then, recombinant DNA is inserted into these cells, instructing them to recognize cancer cells and kill them.

 The immunotherapy approach is remarkably effective at curing cancer in mice, and the Jensen lab was created to turn this breakthrough into treatments that save children's lives.
-Working together with partner organizations such as the Fred Hutchinson Cancer Research Center and City of Hope, the lab's team is preparing to guide a new generation of immunotherapies from the lab to the clinic.
+Working together with partner organizations such as Fred Hutch and City of Hope, the lab's team is preparing to guide a new generation of immunotherapies from the lab to the clinic.

 Turning research discoveries into life-saving therapies